yugr/python-hate/README.md

 # Name Resolution

-* There is no way to localize variable withing a function.
+* There is no way to localize variable in a scope smaller than a function.
   This often hurts when renaming variables during code refactoring.
   Forgetting to rename variable name in a single place, causes interpreter to pick up an unrelated name from unrelated block 50 lines above or